-Gertrude Conaway Vanderbilt Professor of English, Vanderbilt University.
+Gertrude Conaway Vanderbilt Professor Emeritus of English

 Michael Kreyling received his Ph.D. from Cornell University in 1975.
 Before coming to Vanderbilt in 1985, he taught at Mississippi State University and Tulane University.
 At Vanderbilt, he teaches classes in twentieth century American literature; Southern literature; American and Southern studies; and the works of authors such as Faulkner, Welty, and Wright.